Schecher1/Encrypted-Notebook-MySqlData/README.md

 ## Features:

-✔️ Beautiful and simple UI			                                                                                                    	<br />
+✔️ Beautiful and simple UI			                                                                                                    	<br/>
-✔️ automatic setup							                                                                                                      <br />
+✔️ automatic setup							                                                                                                      <br/>
-✔️ user-friendly / beginner-friendly	                                                                                                <br />
+✔️ user-friendly / beginner-friendly	                                                                                                <br/>

 ## Images:
 ### Server-Login:
--If there is no password just leave it blank (I don't recommend this)                                                                 <br />
+-If there is no password just leave it blank (I don't recommend this)                                                                 <br/>
--The "Save" button saves everything except the password, because it will be saved unencrypted in a file (because of the security)     <br />
+-The "Save" button saves everything except the password, because it will be saved unencrypted in a file (because of the security)     <br/>
 ![Server-Login](IMAGES/Version%201.0.0.0/ServerLogin.PNG)

 ### Server-Configure:
--This appears only once when the database is new!                                                                                     <br />
+-This appears only once when the database is new!                                                                                     <br/>
 ![Server-Configure](IMAGES/Version%201.0.0.0/ServerConfigure.PNG)